fedsegment/home/index.md

 <!-- ![Image](pictures/pic2.png) -->
 {% include image.html url="pictures/pic2.png" description="Architecture of Deeplabv3+" %}{: id="pic2"}

 We perform image segmentation by training the Deeplabv3+ model with ResNet-101 as backbone for feature maps extraction.
-Deeplabv3+ is the recent image segmentation model which uses Atrous Spatial Pyramid Pooling(ASPP) for encoding multi-scale contextual information as well as an encoder-decoder architecture to recover location/spatial information.
+DeepLabv3+, extends DeepLabv3 [2] by adding a simple yet effective decoder module to refine the segmentation results especially along object boundaries.
+It uses the Resnet model as a backbone and applies the depthwise separable convolution to both Atrous Spatial Pyramid Pooling and decoder modules, resulting in a faster and stronger encoder-decoder network.

-Using the open source FedML framework on the PASCAL VOC dataset with 10582 augmented training images and 2857 validation images, we train the Deeplabv3+ - Resnet 101 model.
-The centralized training of Deeplabv3+ in the paper is our reference baseline model which gives an mIoU of 78%.
-We have achieved an mIoU of 75% in the federated setting.
+We build a segmentation model on top of the open source FedML framework by training the Deeplabv3+ - Resnet 101 model on the PASCAL VOC dataset comprising 10582 augmented training images and 2857 validation images.
+The centralized training of Deeplabv3+ in the research paper is our reference baseline model which gives a mean Intersection-over-Union (mIoU) of 78.85%.
+We have achieved an mIoU of 75.57% in the federated setting.
 Assuming we have 4 virtual clients, we use 4 GPUs where we assign each client one GPU.
-The training parameters are as follows - batch size = 10, output stride = 16, learning rate  = 0.007, SGD optimizer.
-We run 200 rounds with 2 epochs per round.
-A saver is implemented to save checkpoints of the best validation prediction of mIoU.
+By conducting several experiments, we have determined the following values for the training parameters to achieve good results: Batch Size: 10, output stride: 16, learning rate: 0.007, optimizer: SGD.
+We train the model for 60 rounds with 2 epochs per round.
+We have also enabled a functionality to save checkpoints of the best validation prediction of mIoU by implementing a saver module.

 ### Experiments